bigtreetech/docs/docs/PandaTouch.md

 #### Start printing from the printer's MicroSD card

-* Make sure the MicroSD card is inserted into the `Master` printer.
+* Make sure the MicroSD card is inserted into the `Master` printer and *formatted as FAT32*.
 * Go to the `Master printer's MicroSD card` menu.
 <br> <img src=img/PandaTouch/micro_sd.png width="600"/>